abarbanell/abarbanell.github.io/_posts/2015-08-16-raspberry-arduino.md

 Hey, wait, analog?
 The Raspberry Pi does not have any analog IO.
-I could add an anaog IO board like [Custard-3](http://www.sf-innovations.co.uk/custard-pi-3.html) to the Raspberry, but that looks like quite a bit of stuiff and it's not cheap, would it not be simpler just to use an [Arduino](https://www.arduino.cc/) instead of the Raspberry?
+I could add an anaog IO board like [Custard-3](http://www.sf-innovations.co.uk/custard-pi-3.html) to the Raspberry, but that looks like quite a bit of stuff and it's not cheap, would it not be simpler just to use an [Arduino](https://www.arduino.cc/) instead of the Raspberry?